Rays vs. Tigers Player Props Betting Odds

 Báez Stats

-- Javier Baez has 90 hits with 12 doubles, four triples, seven home runs, 17 walks and 49 RBI.
-He's also stolen nine bases.
+- Javier Baez has 12 doubles, four triples, seven home runs, 17 walks and 49 RBI (90 total hits).
+He has swiped nine bases.

 Báez Recent Games